Market Analysts see Antero Midstream Corporation [AM] falling to $10. Time to buy?

-Antero Midstream Corporation [NYSE: AM] stock went on an upward path that rose over 1.79% on Thursday, amounting to a one-week price increase of more than 6.52%.
+Antero Midstream Corporation [NYSE: AM] traded at a low on 03/31/22, posting a -1.36 loss after which it closed the day’ session at $10.87.
 The company report on March 24, 2022 that Greece acquires six additional new Rafale.

 Greece acquires six additional new Rafale.